kogakure/website-hugo-hamburg.stefanimhoff.de/app/content/district/hamburg-hafencity.md

 {{< image src="district/hafencity-31" alt="Subway station HafenCity University" width="1000" height="1334" >}}

-Via a bridge I reached the southern part of the _Baakenhafen_ and followed the _Baakenalle_ until it suddenly ended in nothingness.
-Then I turned around and passed _Zieselpark_.
-Here you can drive (as long as the apartments are not yet available) on cross-segways or tracked vehicles on an obstacle course through the mud.
+In the southern part of the _Baakenhafen_ is the _Zieselpark_.
+Here you can drive (as long as the apartments are not yet constructed) on cross-segways or tracked vehicles on an obstacle course through the mud.

-{{< image src="district/hafencity-21" alt="Ziesel-Park" width="1000" caption="Ziesel-Park.
-Eine Strecke für Kettenfahrzeuge und Cross-Segways.
-Schlammig und dreckig." >}}
+{{< image src="district/hafencity-21" alt="Ziesel-Park" width="1000" caption="Ziesel Park" >}}

 {{< image src="district/hafencity-22" alt="Ziesel-Park" width="1000" >}}